larrylehan/larrylehan.github.io/_pages/about.md

 Nov 17, 2024. **[Acceptance]** [Robust Inference for Federated Meta-Learning](https://arxiv.org/pdf/2301.00718) has been accepted at *Journal of the American Statistical Association*.

-Nov 13, 2024. **[Talk]** I will present at Duan Lab in the Department of Biostatistics at Harvard University.
+Nov 13, 2024. **[Talk]** I will present at the Duan Lab in the Department of Biostatistics at Harvard University.

 Nov 7-8, 2024. **[Invited talk]** I will present at the Forum on the Integration of Observational and Randomized Data (FIORD) in Bethesda, MD.

-Sep 10, 2024. **[Invited talk]** I will present ``Multi-Source Conformal Inference Under Distribution Shift" at the Department of Biostatistics at NYU Langone.
+Sep 10, 2024. **[Invited talk]** I will present "Multi-Source Conformal Inference Under Distribution Shift" at the Department of Biostatistics at NYU Langone.

 Aug 5-8, 2024. **[JSM 2024]** I will present in the session *New methods for integrative and adaptive analysis* in Portland, OR.